OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/Analogue clock/readme.md

 You use the program, flash the memory completely with the file 'flash_nuke.uf2' and then play the current firmware from CircuiPython (currently CircuitPython 9.1.1) on the display.
 In my example the program shows every time the loop is run 17,232 bytes as free.
 And this is only if you use 'gc.collect()' to free unneeded memory.
 If you still get a MemoryError, you can delete all program lines for the the second hand.
+Replace the second hand with a second dot to save memory.
+The bitmap for the dial should also be replaced.
 To do this, use the file 'analoguhr_min.py'.